blue42u/vivacious/include/readme.md

 i.e. a handle type will be "created" by `typedef struct <name> <name>;`.

-Sometimes APIs will have *integrations* with one another, which are commands which operate on types the API has not defined.
+Sometimes APIs will have *integrations* with one another, which are commands that operate on types another API has defined.
 A API which requires types from a second API is said to *depend* on that API.
 If the dependant requires transparent types, then the dependant's header should additionally include the dependee's header.
 If the dependant only requires